What is HDR brachytherapy?

 You may still be asleep during the scan, or you may be awake.
 If you are awake, you will need to lie still during the scan and your treatment.
 Some men find this uncomfortable.

 During treatment, the tubes in your prostate are attached to the brachytherapy machine.
 A source of radiation attached to a wire is inserted into each tube in turn.
-The radiation source stays in each tube for a set period of time.
+The radiation source stays in each tube for a set period of time – usually a few minutes.
 The machine automatically removes the source of radiation at the end of the treatment.

 Most hospitals just do one treatment, but you may have more than one.
 This will depend on your hospital.
 Check with your doctor or nurse how many treatments you will have, and whether you will be asleep or awake during treatment.